ChrisTech44/ChrisTech44/README.md

-- Hi, I’m @ChrisTech44
+- I am Christian Franklin
+- I am
+  - a current CS student
-- I’m interested in Computer Science.
+  - proficient in Swift and Java
-- I’m currently learning Java and C++.
+  - learning C++
-- I’m looking to collaborate on interesting projects.
+  - always looking to work on projects